 Slow and steady is the best way to lose weight.

 Given the fact that so many people might benefit from losing some weight, it’s understandable that finding out how to shed pounds quickly has become a hot topic.

 While there are endless diets out there that promote super-fast weight loss, many nutritionists and fitness experts agree that slow and steady wins this race.
-“Losing 1 to 2 pounds per week is a healthy, steady rate.
+“Losing 1 to 2 pounds per week is a healthy, steady rate (depending on how much weight you’re trying to lose).
 Losing more than this in one week is usually dangerous,” says Jessica Mazzucco, a New York City-area certified fitness trainer and founder of The Glute Recruit, a personal training service.

 However, Dr. Adrienne Youdim, associate clinical professor of medicine at the UCLA David Geffen School of Medicine and a board-certified internist specializing in medical weight loss and nutrition at Cedars Sinai Medical Center in Los Angeles, notes that some people can lose weight at a faster rate healthfully, but it depends on the individual — particularly, how much weight you have to lose and how you’re going about losing it.
 “Early and faster weight loss is a predictor of long-term weight loss,” says Youdim.

 Still, she notes “there is no exact number (of pounds that are safe to lose per week) and of course it’s not just a matter of how fast one loses weight but how” that weight loss is achieved.

 For example, you need to consider which nutrients are being consumed.
 “If nutritional intake is inadequate, the rate of weight loss may not be as critical as the duration of the intervention, as the longer one restricts the longer they are potentially depleted from essential vitamins, minerals and nutrients.”

 Crash diets might sound appealing, but they can be dangerous.